 Labour protection audits were started the 1st of January 2017.
 Audits were planned is advance and were performed to all suppliers and processors.
 Before doing tests SIA Varpa asked suppliers to give information about logging places service providers.
-All together were tested 33 logging places in 2018.

 Territories for audit and suppliers were chosen in the next way: to cover maximum of deliveries regions, different forestry companies and the subcontracts of these companies.
-The region if audit: Eastern Latvia.
+The main region if audit: Eastern Latvia.